-Join Ambigo to hear speakers from refugee backgrounds exchanging their stories of achieving a goal.
+Hummingbird Young Leader Naqeeb Saide hosts 3 talks from speakers with refugee backgrounds exchanging their stories of achieving a goal.
 The second half of the chat will be people from the wider community including Refugee Week Ambassador, Phati Mnguni.
+The viewers of the event will offer advice, contacts and other support to help make them happen!
 It will be live on Twitter, Facebook and YouTube.
-Details will be posted here soon.

 Best Foot Music celebrate Refugee Week, 18th June

 Join Brighton’s Best Foot Music for an evening of music from around the world.
 Here’s the line-up so far:

 - Polina & Merlin Shepherd (Russian/Jewish folk)

 Tune in here on Thursday 18th June 7.30pm for the performances.